PheyShan/ToDo-List/README.md

 Visit the video recording on local host here: https://youtu.be/FbYOYzCQxFE

 # General Information
-The purpose of this spring project is to showcase my understanding of buiding a full stack application using Java, Spring Boot and MySQL as a database.
+The purpose of this spring project is to showcase my understanding of building a full stack application using Java, Spring Boot and MySQL as a database.

 # Languages used
 - Java